Field-driven transition from quantum spin liquid to magnetic order in triangular-lattice antiferromagnets: Large- Schwinger Boson Theory

 with the symplectic tensor $\mathcal E^{ab}_{\alpha\beta} = \delta^{ab} \epsilon_{\alpha\beta}$ appearing as a large-$N$ extension of the Levi-Civita symbol, and we have chosen the field direction along the $z$ axis without loss of generality.
 We note that the external field couples equally to all $N$ flavor pairs.
-On account of the group isomorphism $Sp(1)\cong SU(2)$, Eq.~(\ref{largeN_ham}) is equivalent to the $SU(2)$ TLHAF \eqref{heisen_zeeman} when $N=1$ and $\kappa=2S$.
+On account of the group isomorphism $Sp(1)\cong SU(2)$, Eq.~(\ref{largeN_ham}) is equivalent to the SU(2) TLHAF \eqref{heisen_zeeman} when $N=1$ and $\kappa=2S$.

-Expressing the partition function of the $Sp(N)$ theory (\ref{largeN_ham}) as an imaginary-time functional integral over Schwinger boson fields, we further decompose the four-boson interaction term via complex Hubbard-Stratonovich fields $Q_{ij}(\tau),Q_{ij}^*(\tau)$ to obtain the action:
+Expressing the partition function of the Sp(N) theory (\ref{largeN_ham}) as an imaginary-time functional integral over Schwinger boson fields, we further decompose the four-boson interaction term via complex Hubbard-Stratonovich fields $Q_{ij}(\tau),Q_{ij}^*(\tau)$ to obtain the action:

 with the effective Hamiltonian \footnote{Alternative large-$N$ treatments involve both particle-particle ($b_ib_j,b_i^\dag b_j^\dag$) and particle-hole ($b_i^\dag b_j$) bilinears~\cite{wang06,flint09}, but we will not consider those here. }